derdesign/multi/README.md

 });
 ```

+## Options

+The following configuration options are provided as the second parameter of the multi constructor:

+**parallel**: Determines if the methods will run in parallel.
+Defaults to `false`.
+**interrupt**: Interrupts execution if an error is encountered.
+Defaults to `false`.

 ## Examples

 There are several examples provided on the various uses of Multi, available in the `examples/` directory.